Proper nutrition is crucial for a happy and healthy life.

 As you can see, vitamins and minerals play a huge part in your overall health and they can offer you immense support in both the early days of your recovery and on your recovery journey overall.
 They are just one piece of the puzzle when it comes to getting you back to the you that you are supposed to be.
 Just as you are dedicating yourself to your recovery, dedicate yourself to your overall health today.

 At Clear Sky Recovery, we are here to help you get started on your own path to recovery.
-Our ibogaine treatment is innovative and effective, and our staff is standing by to answer any questions you may have about our staff, our facility, or the process.
+Our ibogaine therapy is innovative and effective, and our staff is standing by to answer any questions you may have about our staff, our facility, or the process.
 Please give us a call today!
 We can’t wait to hear from you!

 Dr. Sola is one of the world’s leading experts in medically-based ibogaine treatment; he has more clinical experience with safe and effective ibogaine administration than any other M.D. in the world today.